nhicung/squishy-squirrel/README.md

 ### Installing

-1. Download Unty from the link
+1. Download Unity from the link
 2. Follow the instruction and install it to your device
 3. Open Unity and run the project